Following recent high-profile cyberattacks, the world has woken up to the dangers of cybercrime and the disruption it can cause.

 First, it is important to understand the threat, what it entails and how it is changing.
 Then, business owners need to be proactive - there are several actions you can take to improve your business' cybersecurity.

-Our recent issue of Business Talk will answer these questions - You can view the latest edition here and sign up for future additions below.
+Our recent issue of Business Talk will answer these questions - You can sign up for future additions below.

 Some highlights below for you:

 The cybersecurity landscape is always evolving.
 Cybercriminals continue to seek out new ways to exploit vulnerabilities and security specialists release new patches and protocols to counter or mitigate threats.

 We look at three areas of concern, namely;